 Since Textel is fully integrated into NICE CXone, their existing contact center platform, 211 Virginia adopted the new texting process quickly and easily.
 And with an added channel relieving their phone lines, the team reduced call volume, giving agents a break from the phones.
 They also figured out how to streamline data collection, creating a faster and more personalized user experience.

-211 Virginia has served the Commonwealth for over 15 years, connecting the community with essential resources.
+About 211 Virginia 211 Virginia has served the Commonwealth for over 15 years, connecting the community with essential resources.
 211 Virginia is a free and confidential service offering access to crisis and emergency counseling, disaster, food, health care, insurance, stable housing assistance, employment, veteran, family services, and more to a wide population.
+211 Virginia is the Commonwealth’s largest information and referral network available for social services.
+With an easy-to-remember three-digit dialing code, 211 Virginia connects people with help, 24 hours a day, 365 days in the year.

 Industry: Non-profit social services